wonkodv/wonkodv.github.io/content/git-extract-submodule.md

 +++
-title = "Extract a Submodule from a Git Repository" description = "Extract a directory and its history into a new git repository" date  = "2020-12-15" taxonomies.category=["Programming"] taxonomies.tags=["Git"]
+title               = "Extract a Submodule from a Git Repository" description         = "Extract a directory and its history into a new git repository" date                = "2020-12-15" taxonomies.category = ["Programming"] taxonomies.tags     = ["git"]
 +++

 # Extract a Submodule from a Git Repository